Santhosh007joker/MATLAB-Robotics/README.md

 This is the big one for electronics simulation in MATLAB.
 Remember what we said about Simscape knowing the physics so you don't have to?
 Simscape Electrical is that same idea, applied specifically to electrical and electronic systems.

 It gives you a library of any and all electrical components that you can think of :resistors, capacitors, inductors, diodes, MOSFETs, op-amps, transformers, motor drives, batteries etc. which you can wire together exactly the way you'd wire them on a schematic.
 No writing out differential equations, no manually deriving how a MOSFET switches, the toolbox already has all of that baked in.
-You just place the components, connect them, and simulate.
+You just place the components, connect them, and simulate. <br />
 <img src=imgs/simscape_electrical.png width="50%">